simondlevy/Hackflight/teensy/README.md

 purchases and wiring.

 To build Hackflight for Teensy, you should first have the [Arduino software](https://www.arduino.cc/en/Main/Software) installed on your computer.
-Since the latest fully-supported version for Teensy is Arduino 1.6.11, don't go any higher than that.
+(Make sure to install a version no higher than the latest one supporting Teensy.)
 Then install [Teensyduino](http://www.pjrc.com/teensy/td_download.html).
 Once you've done that, find the
 <b>hardware/teensy/avr/libraries</b> folder under your Arduino folder, and install the following two libraries
 there: